 Whether you’re looking to relax, walk through history or explore the town and manage a rather steep hike, Kotor is perfect for every traveler looking to be introduced to Montenegro.
 Either way, this is one place you definitely need to hit up!

 Montenegro in general has one of the fastest growing tourism markets in the world at the moment, and when driving through the beautiful country side and along its coastline, it’s easy to see why.
 Sky reaching, rugged mountains stretching for miles along its coastline with countless historical settlements lining the waters edge, the Bay of Kotor is a hot spot that desperately needs to be seen.
+It is one of the top destinations to visit in the Balkans and we added it to our 2 week Balkan Road Trip itinerary!

 How to get to Kotor